 Sok Kwu Wan

-Located in the centre of Lamma Island, Sok Kwu Wan is the quieter part of the island.
-Get off the ferry and you’ll be greeted by a line of local seafood restaurants, which essentially is the main draw in Sok Kwu Wan.
+Located in the centre of Lamma Island, Sok Kwu Wan is the quieter, more secluded part of the island.
+Get off the ferry, and you’ll be greeted by a line of local seafood restaurants, which essentially is the main attraction in Sok Kwu Wan.

-No matter which pier you get off at, there will be an awesome place to eat!
-However, here’s what you should know about the restaurants at Yung Shue Wan and Sok Kwu Wan.
+No matter which pier you get off at, you’ll find an amazing restaurant to eat at easily!
+So, here’s what you should know about the restaurants at Yung Shue Wan and Sok Kwu Wan.

 Restaurants at Yung Shue Wan